KXVU-LD: History

-The station started broadcasting in 2006.
+The station started broadcasting on March 31, 2006.
 It was founded by Chester Smith of Sainte Partners II, L.P., joining sister station and Univision affiliate KUCO-LD as the only two Spanish-language stations in the North Valley until they also founded UniMás affiliate KKTF-LD (channel 30).
 After the sale of Sainte's assets to Bonten Media Group (owners of ABC affiliates KRCR-TV in Redding and KAEF-TV (channel 23) in Eureka) in 2014, the new owners sold the rights of Telemundo to K4 Media Holdings and moved the station from KXVU-LP to KNVN-DT2, which is now operated by Allen Media Broadcasting.

 On April 21, 2017, Sinclair announced its intent to purchase the Bonten stations for $240 million.
 The sale was completed September 1.